 As Chief Executive, Jonny leads the business on a day to day basis but like all the senior team at LCA is still directly client facing.

 Jonny’s key clients currently include the Earls Court Development Company, Cargiant at Old Oak Common, Tottenham Hotspur FC, Wembley Park for Quintain as well as corporate and project work for HB Reavis, Argent and others in both the public and private sectors.
 Jonny also leads the health side of the business, working with a team of experts in health service change, and supports our work with architect practices.

 Prior to establishing the company with Robert Gordon Clark in 1999, Jonny worked for four years at Neil Stewart Associates, the political consultancy and event organiser, where he was Director of Consultancy, Sponsorship and New Business.

 After gaining a degree in economics from Leeds University, Jonny worked for two years on the NHS Management Training Scheme.
 Following that he became Research Assistant to Harriet Harman MP, then Shadow Chief Secretary to the Treasury (later moving to Employment) and then Research Assistant to Nick Brown MP, then Shadow Minister of Health.

-Jonny is a Member of the Chartered Institute of Public Relations and is Chair of the NLA (New London Architecture) Expert Panel on Planning.
+Jonny is Chair of the NLA (New London Architecture) Expert Panel on Planning.